-Preference will be given to continuing graduate students in a research field that is related to the developmental aspects of typical or atypical learning and cognition.
+- Preference will be given to continuing graduate students in a research field that is related to the developmental aspects of typical or atypical learning and cognition.

-All continuing graduate students are eligible, regardless of citizenship.
+- All continuing graduate students are eligible, regardless of citizenship.

-Currently be enrolled in 12 units in one of the graduate programs, GPA ≥ 3.0 and good academic standing.
+- Currently be enrolled in 12 units in one of the graduate programs, GPA ≥ 3.0 and good academic standing.

-One fellowship award will be made each academic year.
+- One fellowship award will be made each academic year.

-Recipient will receive an award of $1,000 in this current academic year to be used for travel and/or student research.
+- Recipient will receive an award of $1,000 in this current academic year to be used for travel and/or student research.

 Use of Funds

-Funds must be used specifically for the pursuit of educational and graduate career goals.
+- Funds must be used specifically for the pursuit of educational and graduate career goals.

-Must include one letter of recommendation from a UCM faculty member, CV and unofficial UCM transcripts.
+- One letter of recommendation from a UCM faculty member.

-The fellowship committee will review all complete applications based on the criteria above.
-However, please note, incomplete applications will not be reviewed.
+- The fellowship committee will review all complete applications.
+Review criteria will include adherence to the fellowship guidelines, the academic qualifications of the applicant, and the letter of recommendation.
+Please note, incomplete applications will not be reviewed.